-Rachel Mahon is Assistant Director of Music at Coventry Cathedral in the UK, where she accompanies and conducts the Cathedral Choir and curates the organ recitals.
-Prior to this, she was Assistant Organist at Chester Cathedral (UK).
+Rachel Mahon is Director of Music at Coventry Cathedral in the UK, where she is responsible for training and conducting the Cathedral Choir and running the music programme.
+Prior to arriving at Coventry Cathedral as Assistant Director of Music in 2018, she was Assistant Organist at Chester Cathedral.
 Rachel was Organ Scholar at St Paul's Cathedral in London, England from 2014-2016 - the first woman organist on staff in its 1400-year history.

 She combines life as a Cathedral musician with a busy international recital schedule.
-Recent engagements include an opening concert for the Montreal Symphony; Royal Canadian College of Organists' National Convention 2016; Orgelsommer Festivals 2016 & 2017, St Michaelis Church, Lueneburg, Germany; Temple Church, London, UK; St Thomas Church Fifth Avenue, New York City; Christ Church Cathedral, Victoria, BC; Pro Organo, Ottawa, ON; Westminster United Church, Winnipeg; The Toronto Bach Festival 2018; Haderslev Cathedral, Denmark; Trinity College, Cambridge; and St Lawrence Jewry, London.
+Recent engagements include an opening concert for the Montreal Symphony; Royal Canadian College of Organists' National Convention 2016; Orgelsommer Festivals 2016 & 2017, Lueneburg, Germany; The Toronto Bach Festival 2018; Haderslev Cathedral, Denmark; Temple Church, London, UK; St Thomas Church Fifth Avenue, New York City; Christ Church Cathedral, Victoria, BC; Pro Organo, Ottawa, ON; Westminster United Church, Winnipeg; The Toronto Bach Festival 2018; Haderslev Cathedral, Denmark; Trinity College, Cambridge; St Lawrence Jewry, London; and the Lichfield Festival 2021.
 She was also an instructor for the RCCO's inaugural Summer Organ Academy in 2019.

 Rachel Mahon and Sarah Svendsen formed the duo when they were at University of Toronto, where they both completed music degrees.
 Their shows are a mix of comedy and music and include a combination of classic organ repertoire and and popular music transcribed and arranged for the instrument.
 The goal of this duo is to entertain audiences with their music and antics (which involve costume changes, dazzling shoes and hot tempers) and to promote the organ to a wider audience of all ages.
 With this purpose in mind, Organized Crime Duo's performances are unlike any other organ concert - they must be seen as well as heard - and appeal to everyone, from the organ aficionado to one completely unfamiliar with the pipes.